jl2922/hps/README.md

 Check the benchmarks below for details.

 In addition, it requires the least amount of human efforts to use.
-There is **no need for separate schema files or special data structures**, HPS works with STL containers and user-defined types directly, just like Boost, but much faster.
+There is **no need for separate schema files or special data structures**, HPS works with STL containers and user-defined types directly.
-This design also makes the binding of data and methods more cohesive.
+This design reduces the cognitive efforts and makes the binding of data and methods more cohesive.

 ## Installation

-Not needed.
+Not needed!
 HPS is a header-only library.
 Simply include the `hps.h` file, which includes all the other headers.